 Matt is an award-winning installer, designer, electrician and passionate supporter of the solar industry.

-She is has been working in the solar industry since February 2019.
+Sophie is Regional Manager at RACV Solar and has been working in the solar industry since February 2019.

 Sophie is a CEC Accredited Designer and CPA and is passionate about demystifying solar for consumers and moving Victoria closer to its renewable targets.